01. Youth mental health and wellbeing

 Mental illnesses are mental health problems that affect the way we think about ourselves, relate to others, and interact with the world around us.
 They affect our thoughts, emotions, feelings, and behaviours.
 Mental illnesses can disrupt a person’s life or create severe challenges, but with the right supports, a person can get back on a path to recovery and wellness.
 It is important to understand that there are many and different types of mental illnesses that affect people in different ways.
 So, within each mental illness, people might have very different symptoms and challenges.
 However, symptoms are just one piece.
 Access to services, support from loved ones, and the ability to participate in communities play a big part in the way people experience mental illnesses.
 Moreover, culture values, social and gender norms, and personal beliefs also shape the way people understand and deal with mental illnesses.

 But no matter how people talk about their experiences, they will likely need to use medical terms if they seek help in the health system.
 This is just how the system works, mental illnesses are just like any other illness, and everyone deserves care, help, and support.
 As young people grow and reach their developmental competencies, there are contextual variables that promote or hinder the process.
 These are frequently referred to as protective and risk factors.
 The presence or absence and various combinations of protective and risk factors contribute to youth mental health.
 Protective and risk factors may also influence the course mental health disorders might take if present: (a).
-A protective factor can be defined as a characteristic at the biological, psychological, family, or community (including peers and culture) level that is associated with a lower likelihood of problem outcomes or that reduces the negative impact of a risk factor on problem outcomes.
+A protective factor is characteristic at the biological, psychological, family, or community (including peers and culture) level that is associated with a lower likelihood of problem outcomes or that reduces the negative impact of a risk factor on problem outcomes.
 And (b).
-A risk factor can be defined as a characteristic at the biological, psychological, family, community, or cultural level that precedes and is associated with a higher likelihood of problem outcomes.
+A risk factor can be defined as a characteristic at biological, psychological, family, community, or cultural level that precedes and is associated with a higher likelihood of problem outcomes.

 In light of widespread human rights violations and discrimination experienced by young people with mental disorders, a human rights perspective is essential in responding to such a global burden, stigmatisation of mental disorders.
 This emphasises the need for services, policies, legislations, plans, strategies, and programmes to protect, promote and respect the rights of all persons with any mental disorders in line with International human rights law.
 However, despite widespread human rights violations and discrimination experienced by youth with mental disorders, the impacts of systemic racial, gender discrimination underlie or exacerbate mental health and well-being conditions of racialised and LGBTIQ young adults: the largest group of youth with poor mental health and wellbeing and the most vulnerable to risk factors for mental, emotional, behavioural, and substance use disorders.